dotnet/AspNetCore.Docs/aspnetcore/security/blazor/content-security-policy.md

 [!INCLUDE[](~/includes/blazorwasm-preview-notice.md)]

-[Cross-Site Scripting (XSS)](xref:security/cross-site-scripting) is a security vulnerability where an attacker places malicious client-side scripts into rendered content.
+[Cross-Site Scripting (XSS)](xref:security/cross-site-scripting) is a security vulnerability where an attacker places one or more malicious client-side scripts into an app's rendered content.
 A Content Security Policy (CSP) helps protect against XSS attacks by informing the browser of valid:

 * Sources for loaded content, including scripts, stylesheets, and images.
-* Actions taken by a page, including URL targets for form submissions.
+* Actions taken by a page, specifying permitted URL targets of forms.
+* Plugins that can be loaded.

-To use CSP, the developer specifies several CSP *directives* to browsers in one or more `Content-Security-Policy` headers or `<meta>` tags.
+To apply a CSP to an app, the developer specifies several CSP content security *directives* in one or more `Content-Security-Policy` headers or `<meta>` tags.

-Policies are evaluated while a document is loading.
-The browser inspects candidate sources and determines if the sources meet the requirements of the document's policies.
-When policy directives aren't met for a source, the browser blocks loading the resource.
-For example, consider a document with a policy that doesn't allow third-party scripts.
-When a document contains a script with a third-party origin in the `src` attribute of a `<script>` tag, the browser prevents the script from loading.
+Policies are evaluated by the browser while a page is loading.
+The browser inspects the page's sources and determines if they meet the requirements of the content security directives.
+When policy directives aren't met for a resource, the browser doesn't load the resource.
+For example, consider a policy that doesn't allow third-party scripts.
+When a page contains a `<script>` tag with a third-party origin in the `src` attribute, the browser prevents the script from loading.

 CSP is supported in most modern desktop and mobile browsers, including Chrome, Edge, Firefox, Opera, and Safari.
-CSP is recommended for Blazor apps to help protect apps from XSS and leaking circuit IDs in Blazor Server apps.
-[Subresource Integrity (SRI)](https://developer.mozilla.org/docs/Web/Security/Subresource_Integrity) works in conjunction with CSPs.
+CSP is recommended for Blazor apps.

 ## Policy directives

 Minimally, specify the following directives and sources for Blazor apps.
 Add additional directives and sources as needed.
 The following directives are used in the [Apply the policy](#apply-the-policy) section of this article, where example security policies for Blazor WebAssembly and Blazor Server are provided:

-* [base-uri](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/base-uri) &ndash; Restricts the URLs for a document's `<base>` tag.
+* [base-uri](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/base-uri) &ndash; Restricts the URLs for a page's `<base>` tag.
 Specify `self` to indicate that the app's origin, including the scheme and port number, is a valid source.
 * [block-all-mixed-content](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/block-all-mixed-content) &ndash; Prevents loading mixed HTTP and HTTPS content.
-* [default-src](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/default-src) &ndash; Indicates a fallback for CSP directives.
+* [default-src](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/default-src) &ndash; Indicates a fallback for source directives that aren't explicitly specified by the policy.
 Specify `self` to indicate that the app's origin, including the scheme and port number, is a valid source.
 * [img-src](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/img-src) &ndash; Indicates valid sources for images.
   * Specify `data:` to permit loading images from `data:` URLs.
   * Specify `https:` to permit loading images from HTTPS endpoints.